cockroachdb/pcf-crdb-service-broker/README.md

 web UI to insert/remove music album information.
 The application supports a postgres backend.
 To install it, see the [`spring-music-only-war` repo](https://github.com/svennela/spring-music-only-war).

+Note: we can only use CockroachDB in insecure mode with this app (it tries to connect without TLS, regardless of the URI).

 Once `spring-music` is pushed, we can bind it to our new service:
 ```
 cf bind-service spring-music crdb-service-1